-- M. Claims made regarding delays, cancellations or denied Boarding. - (1) Passengers must submit claims made regarding delays, cancellations or denied boarding directly to the Carrier and allow the Carrier 30 days or such time as prescribed by applicable law (whichever is the shorter time period) to respond directly to them before engaging third parties to claim on their behalf. - (2) The Carrier will not process claims submitted by a third party if the passenger concerned has not submitted the claim directly to the Carrier and allowed the Carrier time to respond, in accordance with the above. - (3) In the event that a passenger does not have the capacity or the ability to submit a claim personally, the legal guardian or a representative of said passenger may submit a claim to the Carrier on the passenger's behalf.
+- M. Claims made regarding delays, cancellations or denied boarding - (1) Passengers must submit claims made regarding delays, cancellations or denied boarding directly to the Carrier and allow the Carrier 30 days or such time as prescribed by applicable law (whichever is the shorter time period) to respond directly to them before engaging third parties to claim on their behalf. - (2) The Carrier will not process claims submitted by a third party if the passenger concerned has not submitted the claim directly to the Carrier and allowed the Carrier time to respond, in accordance with the above. - (3) In the event that a passenger does not have the capacity or the ability to submit a claim personally, the legal guardian or a representative of said passenger may submit a claim to the Carrier on the passenger's behalf.
 The Carrier may request evidence that the legal guardian or the representative has authority to submit a claim on the passenger's behalf. - (4) A passenger may submit a claim to the Carrier on behalf of other passengers on the same booking.
 The Carrier may request evidence that the passenger has the consent of other passengers on the booking to submit a claim on their behalf. - (5) The Carrier will not process claims submitted by a third party unless the claim is accompanied by appropriate documentation duly evidencing the authority of the third party to act on behalf of the passenger. - (6) Passengers are not prohibited by this clause from consulting legal or other third party advisers before submitting their claim directly to the Carrier. - (7) Any payment or refund will be made by cheque, email transfer or bank transfer directly to the passenger, at the choice of the Carrier.
-The Carrier may request evidence that the bank account is held by the passenger concerned. - N. Modification and waiver
+The Carrier may request evidence that the bank account is held by the passenger concerned. - (8) In the case of a compensation claim under APPR, the passenger must submit the claim to the Carrier before the first anniversary of the day on which the flight delay or cancellation occurred.